-5 reasons why teaching swimming is the perfect student jobJune 8, 2017
+Four reasons why teaching swimming is the perfect student jobJune 8, 2017

 Seeking the perfect student job?
-Let’s face it tuition fees, rent and a busy social calendar can be draining on the expenses.
+Let’s face it, tuition fees, rent and a busy social calendar can be draining on the expenses.

-- It’s Well Paid
+- It’s well paid

 “I got the benefits of free swimming and use of the sauna at some of the places I worked,” recalls Fiona.
 “One of my friends was lucky enough to also spend the summer breaks working abroad, teaching swimming for kid’s holiday camps.”

 If you think teaching and talking to a group of children isn’t transferable to making presentations or taking interviews, you’re wrong.
-Confidence talking to people – and influencing them – is a quality all employers are looking for.
+Confidence in talking to people – and influencing them – is a quality all employers are looking for.

 “Teaching swimming helped me in lots of unexpected ways,” Fiona said.
-“It developed my confidence in speaking in front of a groups of people.
+“It developed my confidence in speaking in front of a group of people.
 When you’re working with children you have to capture their attention and be able to control the situation.

-“When it came to my final year of Uni and the daunting task of applying for graduate roles, I was able to use a lot of my experience through the application process and felt confident during the assessment days.”
+“When it came to my final year of University and the daunting task of applying for graduate roles, I was able to use a lot of my experience through the application process and felt confident during the assessment days.”

 Inspired by Fiona’s story and convinced that teaching swimming is an excellent way of earning some money on the side?